 Happy International Women’s Day everybody!
 We hope you have a fantastic day celebrating all the wonderful women in your life.
 We certainly are!
-We’ve complied a comprehensive list of some of the top women in film, whether they’ve helped shape the landscape, where the first to achieve something or are just damn good at their job, we’ve tried to recognise them.
+We’ve compiled a comprehensive list of some of the top women in film, whether they’ve helped shape the landscape, were the first to achieve something, or are just damn good at their job, we’ve tried to recognise them.

 That being said this list does not do all the amazing women who work in film justice and we’ve had to leave out some of our favourites.
 If there’s someone else you think should be highlighted please let us know and let’s keep sharing all the amazing women in film!

 Of course, we have to start here, with Agnès Varda.
 Varda is one of the trailblazers of French cinema, with an illustrious career which spans 64 years she is often deemed ‘the Grandmother of French New Wave Cinema’.
 Over her life time she was directed over 24 films, including Cleo from 5 to 7, La Pointe Courte (arguably the first film of the French New Wave) and Vagabond, films which have overt feminist themes but also tackle marginalisation and self-reflection.
 Her contribution to film was recognised last year at the Academy awards as she received an Honorary Award.